gorenje/node-red-contrib-flow2uml/README.md

 Convert the current flow tab to a Mermaid UML flowchart diagram.

-**Warning**: will replace the contents of the clipboard, aka pasteboard.

-Also this is best used with Node-RED 3.1.x because that has inbuilt support for rendering [Mermaid](https://mermaid.js.org/) diagrams.
-The generated UML can then be pasted to the info box for the flow.

 ## Generating diagram

 Either use the Action List drop down, selecting *Convert flow to UML*: